yichun-hub/Taipei-Youbike2.0-analysis-with-ArcGIS-and-Power-BI/README.md

 An interactive Power BI report analyze rental amount of Taipei Youbike 2.0.
 An ArcGIS interact map is also included in the report.

-The detail is describe in Medium.
+The detail information is described in Medium.